Most Effective Contribution to Integrated Health and Care

 • This award is open to any private or third sector organisation which works in partnership with the NHS to facilitate integration at a local or regional system level

-• These projects and partnerships must demonstrate evidence or results from the past two years up until the awards deadline date
+• These projects and partnerships must demonstrate evidence or results within the last two years up to the awards submission deadline

 Ambition